broadinstitute/2024-06-24-python-novice-lesson/episodes/07-cond.md

 Write some conditions that print `True` if the variable `a` is within 10% of the variable `b` and `False` otherwise.
-Compare your implementation with your partner's: do you get the same answer for all possible pairs of numbers?
+Try changing the values of `a` and `b`.
+Are your results accurate for each pair of values?

 :::::::::::::::  solution